waymondrang/docsafterdark/README.md

 npm run check
 ```

+This is also run in the continuous integration GitHub Actions workflow.

+> [!IMPORTANT]
-This script is also run as a GitHub Action workflow.
-Pull requests must pass these checks before being merged.
+> Pull requests must pass these checks before being merged!

 ### Building